 Nature-Based Mental Health Treatment: Horticultural Therapy for Anxiety & Depression

 Horticultural therapy, for example, uses gardening as a therapeutic tool.
-But it’s not just about pulling weeds or potting flowers.
-It’s about giving teens a way to work through emotions by doing something physical – something sensory.
-There’s growing evidence that simply being around plants and carrying out tasks like watering, touching soil, and watching growth can reduce negative thought spirals and improve focus.² These effects can be powerful for teens facing anxiety or depression.
+There’s growing evidence that being around plants and carrying out horticultural tasks, such as watering and touching soil, can reduce negative thought spirals and help us focus.2 What’s more, it can reduce the effects of anxiety and depression.

 This guide explores the following aspects of horticultural therapy for teens: